aligzr/aligzr.github.io/_portfolio/portfolio-1.md

 ---
 title: "Concept 1"
-excerpt: "

-You can click "Concept 1" to access more renders iamges about Concept 1.
+excerpt: "You can click "Concept 1" to access more renders iamges about Concept 1.
 It will be available at grabcad soon.

 <br/><img src='/images/Concept 1.png'>"
 collection: portfolio